Download Our Free Psilocybin Sourcing Guide

 While the study is a great data point, it’s also important to consider the results we’ve seen anecdotally working with clients first-hand over the last several years.

-So, it’s not that this study is ‘wrong’—just that it doesn’t paint the full picture.
+So, it’s not that the 2021 study is ‘wrong’—just that it doesn’t paint the full picture.

-At this point in time, we don’t have enough information to accurately predict whether a client will have a significant psychedelic experience while taking SSRIs—some will and some won’t.
+At this point in time, we don’t have enough information to accurately predict whether a client will have a significant psychedelic experience while taking SSRIs–while some may indeed experience such effects, a greater proportion may encounter reduced, absent, or attenuated responses.

 The question is, is that a risk you’re willing to take as a journeyer?
 Only you know the answer to that question.